AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

     - **Set Level** inserts a trigger to set an existing playback to a specified level.
     - See the [Triggers](../timelines.md#triggers) section for details of the other types of trigger.

 4. If you are using an existing playback, press the **Select** button of the playback you want to fire.
-(You can skip step 3 and just select a playback straight after pressing the \{+\} button, Titan will behave as if you pressed **Existing Playback**.)
+(You can skip step 3 and just select a playback straight after pressing the \{+\} button - Titan will behave as if you pressed **Existing Playback**.)

 5. Set the time you want the trigger to fire at.
 There are several ways to do this:
     - Type in the time using the \[Reference at hh:mm:ss.fff \] softkey and press \<Enter\>.
 Use the \<.\> button as a separator, for example typing "1 .
 05" will enter 00:01:05:000 or "2 .
 2 .
 20" will enter 02:02:20.00.